Last Updated on

 Yes, plan F is disappearing.
 In 2020, the government is phasing out Plan F. New customers will no longer be able to purchase this comprehensive product.
 The reason this is disappearing is that Congress passed legislation barring supplement policies from covering the Part B deductible.

-This shouldn’t keep you from considering Plan F in 2019.
-The phase-out will only affect new enrollees in 2020.
-If you purchase Plan F today, your benefits will be “grandfathered”.
+This shouldn’t keep you from considering Plan F in 2020 if you were born before 1955.
+The phase-out will only affect those born after 1954 in 2020.

 Is Medicare Supplement Plan F the Best?